What are the best digital communication tools for keeping stakeholders informed?

 A major benefit of an owned website for a project or organisation is the ability to self-publish news and blog content.

-If they’re not updated, they’ll struggle to be seen as a reliable information source and won’t draw
+If they’re not updated, they’ll struggle to be seen as a reliable information source and won’t draw the necessary audience.

-- Post weekly updates.
 Try and keep the information, news, and blog content as up-to-date as possible.
 Not only will this help you to be seen as a valuable news source by stakeholders, but Google uses regular content as a means to rank pages.

-- Host conversations.
-Webpage hosted content is a great way of informing stakeholders, but it doesn’t do much to initiate a two-sided dialogue.
+Webpage-hosted content is a great way of informing stakeholders, but it doesn’t do much to initiate a two-sided dialogue.
 For the stakeholder management process to get the most out of a webpage, include comment sections on news and blog content and monitor the feedback.
 To encourage a deeper level of engagement, host a forum or comments section on your site and promote critical feedback by replying and engaging with your audience publicly.

 For engaging and informing large groups of stakeholders, there’s no better tool than social media.